OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 - No mention of keeping track of changes and what needed to be deployed. **Solved.**
 - Shared development environment.
 This is still happening
 - Reviews didn’t happen until it was time to go to `staging`.
 This is still happening
 - As a result, “All hands on deck” during `production` deployments.
-This is less of a problem, but still happening
+This is less of a problem, but is still happening

 Also, I introduced a couple of new problems.